CLICK HERE FOR THOUSANDS OF FREE BLOGGER TEMPLATES »

 I have known Abdillah earlier in Kuching.
 We were classmates in SMK St Thomas, Kuching.
 We were also together in police Cadet Corp movement.
 In fact we were the first group formed in Sarawak.
 Our leader that time was the late cikgu Abdul Rahman Sahari.

-Hamlet is a primary school teacher and his elder brother, Adena is a cook in SMK Simunjan.
+Hamlet is a primary school teacher and his elder brother, Adenan is a cook in SMK Simunjan.
 We were and still are good friends.
 Time has passed by and we still kept our friendship alive till this day.
 Hamlet and Adenan are from nice family that has treated me so well.
-Thier families are just like my family.
-In fact they are just like my adopted family in Simunjan.
+Their families are just like my family.
+In fact they are just like my adopted family in Simunjan till these days.

 My weekend in Simunjan never bored me when I am with friends.
 The made my life alive and happy.
 Oh how I wish those beautiful moments back.
 But then..thats memories. memories are for us to recall and remember.
 They are beautiful moments to be keptr alive and be come tresures of our life.